Connect with others who understand.

 • Complete blood count (CBC) is a common blood test often performed for people living with leukemia.

-• If a CBC shows high or low numbers of any type of blood cell, this can help doctors better understand how your leukemia and any treatments for leukemia are affecting your body.
+• If a CBC shows high or low numbers of any type of blood cell, this can help doctors better understand how leukemia and its treatment affect the body.

-A CBC is one of the most frequently run tests for people with leukemia.
+A CBC is one of the most frequently run tests in people with leukemia.
 The abbreviations that appear on a CBC results report can be confusing.
-Here is a breakdown of what is tested for and what CBC results can tell doctors.
+Here’s a breakdown of what this test looks for and what the results can tell doctors.

 Types of Blood Cells

-A complete blood count shows the current number of cells in your blood and what types of cells they are.
-Blood is made of three main types of cells: red blood cells, white blood cells, and platelets.
+A complete blood count shows the current number of cells in your blood and their types.
+Blood is made of three main types of cells:

-• Red cells (RBCs) are also referred to as erythrocytes.
-Their primary function is to carry oxygen from the heart and lungs to different parts of the body.
+• Red blood cells (RBCs) — Also referred to as erythrocytes, their primary function is to carry oxygen from the heart and lungs to different parts of the body.

-• White cells (WBCs) are also known as leukocytes.
-They work as a first line of defense in the immune system, fighting bacteria and viruses that may enter the blood.
+• White blood cells (WBCs) — Also known as leukocytes, they work as a first line of defense in the immune system, fighting bacteria and viruses that may enter the blood.

-• Platelets are also referred to as thrombocytes.
-They are small cells that gather at sites of injury and help blood clot.
+• Platelets — Also referred to as thrombocytes, these small cell fragments gather at sites of injury and help blood clot.

 Two other aspects of blood are usually tested in a CBC: hematocrit and hemoglobin.
 Hematocrit levels measure how much of your blood, by percentage, is currently made up of red cells.
-Hemoglobin indirectly measures the number of red blood cells in your blood.
-Hematocrit and hemoglobin help doctors better understand how well your RBCs are functioning at carrying oxygen to the tissues of your body.
+Hemoglobin measures the amount of oxygen carrying protein inside your red blood cells.
+Knowing your hematocrit and hemoglobin levels helps doctors better understand how well red blood cells are carrying oxygen to the tissues of your body.

 Normal Ranges for Blood Count Results

-On a CBC, red blood cell levels, white blood cell levels, and platelet levels are typically expressed as the number of cells per microliter of blood.
+On a CBC, levels of red blood cells, white blood cells, and platelets are typically expressed as the number of cells per microliter of blood.
 Normal blood counts vary by individual.
-However, there are general ranges for men, women, and children.
+However, there are general ranges for certain groups of people.

 • 4.7 million to 6.1 million for men